Chefs Notes

 I actually made this for lunch, but it works just as well for dinner.

 To start I filled a large pot with hot salted water, put it on the stove on high, and put a lid on it.
-Covered pots boil about 30% quicker than pots that aren’t covered.
+Covered pots boil about 30% quicker than pots that aren't covered.
+This is one of those simple tips from my understanding cooking terms guide that makes a real difference in the kitchen.

 12:21 - Garlic